Fundraising the film:

 Premise of the Documentary:

 The Cigarette Surfboard symbolizes the issue of cigarette butt pollution and its effect on our oceans.
-The mentality of the “flick” (out of sight, out of mind) can be understood as a larger metaphor for how humans are polluting our planet.
+The mentality of the “flick” (out of sight, out of mind) can be understood as a larger metaphor for how humans are polluting our oceans.

 What you'll be watching: